larisalerno/EMSEChallengesandStrategies/README.md

 ## Folder explanation

-The folder "TranscriptsEMSE" contain the transcripts extracted from the 24 think-aloud sessions.
+The folder "TranscriptsEMSE" contains the transcripts extracted from the 24 think-aloud sessions.
 In the transcripts, we highlighted the *challenges* using the colour *pink*, and the *strategies* using the colour *green*.
-The text highlighted in *yellow* indicates statements or questions made by the *observer*.
+The text highlighted in *yellow* indicates statements, questions or observations made by the *observer*.

-The screenshots of the participants during installation process are included in the transcripts as well.
+The screenshots of the participants during the installation process are included in the transcripts as well.
 We further anonymise the participants' identity by occluding it with a stripe.